 Additionally, please consider a leadership gift to the Annual Fund for Excellence .
-The SU Law Annual Fund for Excellence is the foundation of the School of Law, providing structure and stability.
+The Annual Fund for Excellence is the foundation of Seattle University School of Law, providing structure and stability.
 A strong Annual Fund is crucial in sustaining the quality of the teaching and learning that occur here.
 The combined gifts of alumni and friends help the law school continue in its tradition of standing for excellence and reaching for justice.

 Two new leadership levels have been created within the Dean's Club of the Annual Fund.
 Invitations to special events with the Dean of the Law School and President of the University will be offered donors who support the annual fund at the following levels -

 Gifts in Honor and in Memory of - we welcome gifts made in memory of or in honor of alumni, faculty or other individuals.
 Such gifts may be directed to specific purposes.